CivicDataLab/DataSpaceBackend/docs/keycloak_integration.md

    - Frontend receives and stores the Keycloak token

 2. **API Requests**:
-   - Frontend includes the token in either:
-     - `Authorization: Bearer <token>` header
+   - Frontend includes the token in the `Authorization: Bearer <token>` header
-     - `x-keycloak-token: <token>` header
+   - The token must be a valid Keycloak JWT with a subject ID

 3. **Token Validation**:
-   - `KeycloakAuthenticationMiddleware` intercepts the request
+   - `KeycloakAuthenticationMiddleware` intercepts the request and extracts the token
-   - Token is validated using `keycloak_manager.validate_token()`
+   - Token is validated by contacting Keycloak directly via `keycloak_manager.validate_token()`
-   - User info is extracted from the token
+   - The system verifies that the token contains a valid subject ID (`sub`)
+   - If validation fails or the subject ID is missing, the user is treated as anonymous

 4. **User Synchronization**:
-   - User data is synchronized with the database
+   - User data is synchronized with the database only if token validation succeeds
-   - Roles and organization memberships are updated
+   - The system creates or updates the user based on the token information
+   - No users are created if Keycloak validation fails

 5. **Permission Checking**:
    - Permission classes check if the user has the required role
-   - Access is granted or denied based on the user's roles
+   - Access is granted or denied based on the user's actual roles

 ## Role Management